nikcbg/docker_nginx/README.md

     esac
 }
 ```
-- Next execute execute the commands in teh table below:
+- Next execute the commands in the table below:

 Command execution                    | Command outcome
 ------------------------------------ | --------------------------------------------------------------